At least 20 people, most of them rebels, were killed in a car bomb attack on Thursday that targeted an opposition checkpoint in northern Syria.

 “Blowing hot and cold allows them to reduce the pressure and empower those who want a strictly diplomatic approach to the Syrian question.”

-Since the army's assault began in late September, Russian and government bombardment has killed more than 370 people, including 68 children, according to a Syrian Observatory toll.
+Since the army’s assault began in late September, Russian and government bombardment has killed more than 370 people, including 68 children, according to an Observatory toll.

 Shelling by rebel groups, meanwhile, has killed 68 people in government-held areas.

 Several major international efforts have failed to secure a political solution to Syria’s brutal war, which has cost more than 400,000 lives since 2011.

 As key powers geared up for a new round of talks, newly appointed UN chief Antonio Guterres said Thursday was time to overcome divisions over ending the war.

 “Whatever divisions might exist, now it’s more important to unite,” Guterres said.
 “It is the moral obligation of us all to stop the suffering of the Syrian people.”

 US Secretary of State John Kerry and Russian Foreign Minister Sergey Lavrov are expected to be joined at talks in the Swiss city of Lausanne on Saturday by their counterparts from Turkey, Saudi Arabia and Qatar – all backers of Syrian opposition forces.